jedyeo/coin/README.md

 # coin
 ELEC291 Project 2 - Coin Collecting Robot

-Used interrupts, timers, and PWM interfacing to design and build an autonomous coin collecting robot in C (LPC824 microcontroller)
+Used interrupts, timers, and PWM interfacing to design and build an autonomous coin collecting robot in C

 Features:
 - Fully Autonomous